What is Invokana?

 To understand more about these side effects and why they occur, it’s best to understand how Invokana works.
 The medication adjusts the normal functionality of the kidneys for sugar to be excreted through the patient’s urine.
 This inhibition of the kidneys creates a high level of acid (known as ketones) in the blood.
 So much so, in fact, that it can lead to a serious disease known as ketoacidosis.
 Symptoms of ketoacidosis may include vomiting, pain, confusion, fatigue, and can lead to a coma or even death.

 In March of 2015, the FDA released a warning about ketoacidosis from Invokana and other medications in the SGLT2 class.
 They advised that anyone suffering from the bad side effects of Invokana should immediately seek medical care.
 Hundreds of cases of serious injury have been reported by patients taking the drug.

 If you have taken Invokana and endured an adverse reaction, we urge you to seek medical treatment.
 Secondly, please call the law office of Ed Bernstein & Associates to see if you have a case.
-Dial 888-235-3090 or visit https://www.edbernstein.com to get legal help now.
+Dial 888-235-3090 or get in touch with a personal injury attorney to get legal help in Nevada today.